ridope/camera-application/README.md

-# aes-application
+# camera-application
-AES application for the VexRiscv core
+Camera application using TRDB-5M module for the VexRiscv core